-- There has been a significant focus placed on carbon reduction over the course of the year and the College has signalled its commitment to climate change reduction through its actions in the year as well as through its formal declaration of a climate emergency.
-The College is working with a range of partners to develop a future net zero strategy that is supported by a large-scale decarbonisation project at Colchester Campus that aims to reduce carbon emissions by 290tCo2 per annum.
-Other initiatives include significant improvements to thermal properties of buildings (window and roof replacements), new LED light installations and replacement high voltage apparatus to reduce leakage.
-The College continues to promote the Colchester Green Travel Plan, investing in new cycle facilities and has planted 90 new trees in the period on its grounds.
-Work has commenced on the FE Climate Action Roadmap alongside a carbon literacy project. - Total carbon emissions for the period is as follows:
+- 63. There has again been a significant focus placed on carbon reduction over the course of the year and the College has signalled its commitment to climate change reduction through its actions in the year as well as through its formal declaration of a climate emergency in October 2021.
+The College is working with a range of partners to deliver on a future net zero strategy that is supported by a large-scale decarbonisation project at Colchester Campus that aims to reduce carbon emissions by 290tCo2 per annum.
+Other initiatives include significant improvements to thermal properties of buildings (window and roof replacements) and new LED light installations.
+The College continues to promote the Colchester Green Travel Plan, installed a new Electric Vehicle Charging Station and has planted a wild meadow and 195 new trees in the year on its grounds.
+The first of a new fleet of electric vehicles was purchased in 2022.
+An Energy and Sustainability Group is charged with overseeing a 50-point plan for energy reduction which dovetails with the FE Climate Action Roadmap.
+The carbon literacy project was rolled out to all L2 and L3 full time students in 2022. - 64.
+Total carbon emissions for the period is as follows:

-Energy Consumption (kWh)

-Intensity Metric (Net Emissions) Scope 1, 2, 3 (Gross) tCO2e
+1 August 2021 to 31 July 2022 1 August 2020 to 31 July 2021 Energy Consumption (kWh) 5,119,140 7,060,238 Intensity Metric (Net Emissions) - Scope 1, 2, 3 (Gross) tCO2e 1,003.9 1,598.01

-7,060,238

-As this is the first year of reporting, there is no comparative data available for this year.
+This result represents a 27.5% decrease in energy consumption against the previous year.
 The College has an action plan supporting its future net zero strategy to reduce carbon emissions by 50% by 2030.